ebajcar/web10199_worksheets/syst10199/worksheets/worksheet_11.md

 5. Write out the SQL statement to retrieve all student records and display the student ID and GPA only.

-#### Exercise 4
+#### Exercise 10-3
-In previous worksheet (worksheet 9, exercise 4), you were asked to create a table named “student” using phpMyAdmin on dev.fast.sheridanc.on.ca.
+In previous worksheet (worksheet 9, exercise 4), you were asked to create a table named “member” using phpMyAdmin on dev.fast.sheridanc.on.ca.
 Assuming you followed the instructions, you created it as follows:

 ```
 CREATE TABLE member (